Neha/aws-bootcamp-cruddur-2023./journal/week0.md

 ![](./assets/aws-architeture.png)

-- Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts
+## Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts

 ![](./assets/ci-cd.png)

 ## Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

-The service is Dynamodb.
+The service is Dynamodb:

 [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#default-limits-throughput-capacity-modes) is limit of DynamoDB for provisioned DB, and read/write per account: